-UK security proposals highlight risk of gaps in reputation
+UK security proposals show risk of gaps in reputation

-Proposed new powers to call in transactions for approval on national security grounds are another example of how data is being used to assess reputation from afar.
-Understanding how those rough judgments work enables businesses to avoid their freedom to operate being disrupted.
+Proposals to call in transactions for approval on national security grounds show again data being used to assess reputation.
+Understanding how those judgments work enables businesses to protect freedom to operate.

 The UK’s proposals for new national security laws on acquisitions bring focus to how assessments of reputation are being made that impact the ability of businesses and individuals to operate freely.